Software-Improvement-Group/sigridci/github-actions.md

 ### Step 1: Configure Sigrid credentials to environment variables

-Sigrid CI reads your Sigrid account credentials from two environment variables, called `SIGRID_CI_ACCOUNT` and `SIGRID_CI_TOKEN`.
-You can make these environment variables available to GitHub Actions by creating "secrets" in your GitHub repository:
+Sigrid CI reads your Sigrid account credentials from an environment variable called `SIGRID_CI_TOKEN`.
+You can make this environment variable available to GitHub Actions by creating "secrets" in your GitHub repository:

 - Open your project settings in GitHub
 - Select "Secrets" in the menu on the left
 - Use the "New repository secret" button
-- Create a secret named `SIGRID_CI_ACCOUNT` with the account name you have received
+- Create a secret named `SIGRID_CI_TOKEN` and use your [Sigrid authentication token](authentication-tokens.md) as value

 <img src="images/github-env.png" width="400" />

-- Add another secret named `SIGRID_CI_TOKEN` with the token you have received.
 - Your repository secrets should now look like this:

 <img src="images/github-env-secrets.png" width="400" />